 - o If exclusively baseline data sets are utilized for the analysis, the identical coauthorship criteria are upheld, with the caveat that only baseline data sets numbering ≥50 are considered, excluding follow-up data sets.
 In other words, the quantity of follow-up data sets included by these centers doesn't impact the analysis for this publication, as follow-up data sets are disregarded. - If both baseline data sets and follow up data sets are utilized for the analysis, then the centers have to include both ≥50 baseline and follow up data sets in order to be asked for co-authorship. - Head of the respective center takes the responsibility to discuss the coauthorship within his/her team and get back to the CURE Coordinating Office with response who should be included as a co-author. - If an ISC member agrees to be a co-author, they can also be qualified for an additional authorship based on the number of data entries included.
-In this case, an additional author from the ISC member CURE center can be included on their behalf. - If a publication results from data analyses of global data of urticarial vasculitis patients, the following rules for co-authorship of the CURE centers apply: - The number of co-authorships for each center is not limited but based on the number of data sets and whether the ICMJE criteria are met. - If equal or more than 10 baseline data sets and/or corresponding follow up data sets were entered, the respective center is automatically asked for coauthorship (1 co-author).
+In this case, an additional author from the ISC member CURE center can be included on their behalf. - If a publication results from data analyses of global data of urticarial vasculitis patients, the following rules for co-authorship of the CURE centers apply: - The number of co-authorships allocated to each center is based on the number of data sets provided and compliance with the ICMJE criteria.
+Furthermore, the data sets must fulfill the specific requirements of the analysis (e.g., pertaining to adult participants, individuals with specific symptoms, or other specified conditions).
+Co-authorship will be granted exclusively based on the quality and completeness of the data utilized in the analysis, rather than the total number of data entries submitted. - According to the specific requirements of the analysis, if 10 or more baseline data sets and/or corresponding follow up data sets were entered the respective center is automatically asked for co-authorship (1 co-author).
 The number of additional co-authors also depends on the number of entered patients (see table below):